FrancoRosa/game/readme.md

 > Programming game with real objects

-This repo contains the required software for a control board and a rover
+This repo contains the required software to a control a rover from a board by using a bluetooth bridge

 ## Dependencies